Bay of Biscay

-The Bay of Biscay (/ˈbɪskeɪ, -ki/ BISS-kay-,_--kee) also known as the Gulf of Biscay or the Gulf of Gascony is a gulf of the northeast Atlantic Ocean located south of the Celtic Sea.
-It lies along the western coast of France from Point Penmarc'h to the Spanish border, and along the northern coast of Spain, extending westward to Cape Ortegal.
+The Bay of Biscay, (/ˈbɪskeɪ, -ki/ BISS-kay-,_--kee) also known as the Gulf of Biscay or the Gulf of Gascony, is a gulf of the northeast Atlantic Ocean located south of the Celtic Sea.
+It lies along the northern coast of Spain, extending westward from the French border to Cape Ortegal, and along the western coast of France from Point Penmarc'h southward to the Spanish border.

 The average depth is 1744 m and the greatest depth is 4735 m.

 Etymology

-The Bay of Biscay is known in Spain as the Gulf of Biscay (Golfo de Vizcaya; Bizkaiko Golkoa).
+The Bay of Biscay is known in Spain as the Gulf of Biscay (Bizkaiko Golkoa; Golfo de Biscaia; Golfo de Vizcaya).
 In France, it is called the Gulf of Gascony (Golfe de Gascogne /fr/; Golf de Gasconha; Pleg-mor Gwaskogn; Gaskoiniako Golkoa).
 In Latin, the bay was known as Sinus Cantabrorum (Cantabrian Gulf); the name Cantabrian Sea is still used locally for the southern area of the Bay of Biscay that washes over the northern coast of Spain (Cantabria).
 The English name comes from Biscay on the northern Spanish coast, probably standing for the western Basque districts (Biscay up to the early 19th century).